sunsided/FCND-Motion-Planning/LOCATIONS.md

 This spot is in a backyard fully enclosed by a building.
 In order to get here, the drone needs to fly at an altitude of about 70 meters.

+⚠️ We will not be able to fly to this location because the `colliders.txt` is incorrectly showing the backyard to be openly accessible.
+If we try, the drone crashes into the southern one of the thin walls (the upper one in the image).

 Note that this position is just next to the starting location and shows the [simulator bug](https://github.com/udacity/fcnd-issue-reports/issues/392) mentioned in [README.md](README.md) (the long, flat building in